basic-1/basic-1c/b1c/docs/reference.md

 ### `INPUT` statement

 `INPUT` statement reads user input data from input device and stores it in variables.
-Default input device is UART.
+Default input/output device is UART.

 **Usage:**
 `INPUT [<prompt>,] <var_name1>[, <var_name2>, ... <var_nameN>]`

-Here `<prompt>` is an optional string sent to output device before reading input data.
+Here `<prompt>` is an optional string sent to the same input/output device before reading data.
 Default prompt string is "? ".
-After displaying the prompt the statement begins reading values from input device and storing them into specified variables one by one.
-Input values must be separated with commas and their number must be equal to the number of variables.
-If the statement fails (e.g. due to wrong data format) the input process starts from very beginning.
+After displaying the prompt the statement reads values from input device and stores them into specified variables one by one.
+Input values must be separated with commas and the last value must be followed by carriage return character.
+If the statement fails (e.g. due to wrong data format or wrong values number) the input process repeats from very beginning.

 **Examples:**
 `INPUT A, B, C` 'input three numeric values